veselinovicp/ai_doodle/README.md

 # Produce results on floydhub

-Modify the floyd_train.py file - set content image, style image and other parameters and the run one of tne following commands:
+Modify the floyd_train.py file - set content image, style image and other parameters and the run one of the following commands:

 * Run on CPU: floyd run --cpu --data monoton/datasets/ai_doodle/3:/data --env keras "python floyd_train.py"